-- No undergarments may be worn as outer garments. - Undergarments must be worn with outer garments.
-Clothing that exposes undergarments is prohibited.
+• No undergarments may be worn as outer garments.

-- Athletic attire may only be worn during designated events.
+- Undergarments must be worn with outer garments.
+Clothing that exposes undergarments is prohibited. - Athletic attire may only be worn during designated events.
 Cover-ups must be worn in transit.
-Shorts and dresses may be worn; however, they must be properly fitted and may not be shorter than mid-thigh. - No clothing with printing that is profane, obscene, demeaning, sexual, drug or alcohol-related may be worn. - No revealing or suggestive clothing may be worn. - Swimsuits may only be worn while swimming; cover-ups must be worn while in transit.
-Two-piece swimsuits (except those that appear as one-piece suits, i.e., tankinis) are not allowed. - Small and unobtrusive ear and nose piercings are permitted.
+Shorts and dresses may be worn; however, they must be properly fitted and may not be shorter than mid-thigh. - No clothing with printing that is profane, obscene, demeaning, sexual, drug or alcohol-related may be worn. - No revealing or suggestive clothing may be worn. - Swimsuits may only be worn while swimming; cover-ups must be worn while in transit. - Small and unobtrusive ear and nose piercings are permitted.